xenozalgo/nordmesh-inga/README.md

 ENVIRONMENT VARIABLES (only available with `docker run`)

- * `COUNTRY`  - Use servers from countries in the list (IE Australia;New Zeland).
+ * `COUNTRY`  - Use servers from countries in the list (IE United States;Australia;New Zeland).
 Several countries can be selected using semicolon.
  * `CATEGORY` - Use servers from specific categories (IE P2P;Anti DDoS).
 Several categories can be selected using semicolon.
 Allowed categories are:
    * `Anti DDoS`
    * `Dedicated IP servers`